SnehaVerghese1795/Noddy/ReadMe.txt

 # Online Shopping Portal

-This website is based on Eccommerce project.
+This website is based on E-commerce portal.
 The project is created using Maven webapp.